MorrowShore/Lens/README.md

 ### Control panel web page does not open correctly
 - Make sure you're logged into your streaming site in your default browser
 - Make sure that you have specified a stream in AxelChat that belongs to your streaming platform account in the default browser, and not someone else's stream

-# How can I help the development of the project
-- Create new features and fix bugs.
-For those who know how to C++.
-Just make a pull request or fork
-- You can report a bug or suggest a new feature here: [Issues](https://github.com/3dproger/AxelChat/issues)
-- Help with translations into other languages using the Qt Linguist
-- Financial support is temporarily unavailable

 # Build AxelChat from source for Windows 7 and newer, x64
 ### Installing Qt